descawed/sh2-heavens-knife/README.md

   revolver instead, and every handgun ammo pickup in the game would give you revolver ammo instead.
 This would let you play through the main scenario with Maria's revolver instead of the normal handgun.

 These settings can be controlled through the in-game configuration menu.
+The default settings for starting inventory start your character with the great knife and, for James, the photo of Mary and letter from Mary.
+The default settings for item mappings have no overrides - all item pickups will function as usual.
+All of these settings can be changed from the configuration menu.

 ### Configuration